Living Building Residence

 Community Kitchen view from under pergola.
 Provided by Bruner/Cott.

-View from inside The Lantern common area looking out towards Prospect Street.
+View from inside the Lantern Lounge towards Prospect Street.
 Provided by Bruner/Cott.